attractions/Tourist Attractions in Mombasa, Hotels safaris and activities.

 vegetation growth.
 His first attempt was a dismal failure.

-However on further trial only three trees survived-the casuarinas,
+However on further trial only three trees survived-the casuarina,

 Conocapus and Coconut palm.
 To establish soil, he introduced the

-red legged millipede to feed on the fallen casuarina leaves.
+red legged millipende to feed on the fallen casuarina leaves.

 Among the activities one can engage in at the Haller park are